Marine Science Conservation Programs I Recommend Volunteering With

 Costa Rica

 BIOMA also offers an optional 3-day add-on at the end of the program that includes waterfall exploration, zip-lining, river tubing, surfing, and time to relax in hot springs and mud baths.
-I did it, and I’d do it again in a heartbeat.

 Why it’s worth it

 From these volunteer programs, you can progress your career in marine science by learning valuable field skills while participating in meaningful conservation research, traveling the world, and meeting people who share your passion for the ocean.
-I came back from each of these experiences more confident, more capable, and more certain that marine biology and conservation is exactly where I’m meant to be.